mkuchak/sugar-git/README.md

 | git test ["\<msg>"]     | Adding missing tests or correcting existing tests                                                               |
 | git ci ["\<msg>"]       | Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)     |

-If you would like to add an **optional scope**, as described [here](https://conventionalcommits.org/), use the '-s' flag and quote the scope message:
+If you would like to add an **optional scope**, as described [here](https://conventionalcommits.org/), use the `-s` flag and quote the scope message:

 * `git docs -s "scope here" "commit message here"` -> `git commit -m 'docs(scope here): commit message here'`

+To add all files without type `git add .` can be used the flag `-a` to add all modificated files:

+* `git feat -a "commit msg"` -> `git add . && git commit -am 'feat: commit msg'`
+* `git fix -s "middleware" "add new auth flow" -a` -> `git add . && git commit -am 'fix(middleware): add new auth flow'`

-If you would still like to use your **text editor** for your commit messages you can omit the message, and do your commit message in your editor.
+In case you would still like to use your **text editor** for your commit messages you can omit the message, and do your commit message in your editor.

 * `git feat` -> `git commit -m 'feat: ' -e`